holepunchto/pear-docs/guide/making-a-pear-terminal-app.md

 [info] Joined chat room
 ```

-Type something in one app, and see that the two apps are now connected and can talk!
+Type something in one of the applications.
+Two Terminal Applications are now connected peer-to-peer.

 ## Next